rrich-kray/express-note-taker/README.md

 ![express note taker](./assets/images/screen2.png)

 To begin, hit the "Get Started" button, after which you will be directed to the application's main page.
 Here, you must enter both a title and description of your task.
-Once complete, hit the save button in the upper right-hand corner (shown below) to save your task to the task pane on the left.
+Once you begin typing, an icon will appear in the upper right corner of the application that will allow you to save your task into the express database.
+The task will also be displayed in the panel on the left-hand side of the main page.
 You can delete any task by hitting its trash icon.

 ## Contributing